06 Mar 15 Things You Need to Know about the paradise that is, Mozambique…

 3. How to get around

 By planning your trip with a rental car keep in mind that it takes a lot of time going up the coast.
 You need at least 2 1/2 hours for 150 km as you are only allowed to go 60 km/h or 100 km/h and in some areas, the streets have many potholes forcing you to go slower.
 Good petrol stations are Engen in Xai Xai on the main road (clean bathrooms) and Chinguele Petrol station (South African standard).

 If you would like to get around the country with public transportation use the Chapas.
-These minibusses go everywhere but what you need again is time, lots of time.
+These minibusses go everywhere but what you need again is time, lots of it.

 I read about these guys on my German government page.
 Compared to what we experienced there was quite a lot of exaggerating.
 According to the page, you are going to get stopped by one of them twice every day.
-They stopped us once on our 10 days there.
-The official police officers usually wear white shirts.
+In fact, they stopped us once on our 10 days there.
+Official police officers usually wear white shirts.
 We were stopped by one guy with a blue shirt and were told we need to get a special stamp for our rental car.
 We pretended to sort it out by ourselves at the next police station and off we went.
 The fake dude pretended that he could help with the stamp to get it faster and obviously he wanted money but we didn’t give a single coin to him.
-Another piece of advice: In case you meet one of them never give them original documents like your passport or driver license, show a copy to them.
+Another piece of advice: In case you meet one of them never give original documents (passport or driver license), show a copy to them.